cragis/McP/instructions/awaken.md

 1. Next, the bed will move.
 Press reset if motor doesn't stop when y-endstop is reached.
 1. Now the hand will move down.
 Prepare to press reset if the nozzle gets closer than 1mm to the bed.
 DO NOT LET THE NOZZLE CONTACT THE BED!

-### Add Filament, testing heaters, thermometers, and extrudere
+### Add Filament.
+Test heaters, thermometers, and extruder.

 1. In the prepare menu, select "Preheat PET".
 1. Watch to see that the temperature of the extruder and bed rise.
 The temperature of the inductive sensor (the unlabelled number in the upper right of the LCD screen) should also rise but more slowly and not as much.